itzomen/cmu-life-prognosis/README.md

 - `first_name`: The first name of the user.
 - `last_name`: The last name of the user.
 - `dob`: The date of birth of the user.
-- `Iso code`: The country of the user.
+- `country`: The country of the user.
 - `hiv_status`: The HIV status of the user. (true or false)
 - `diagnosis_date`: The date of diagnosis of the user.
 - `art_status`: The ART status of the user. (true or false)